-- they have an up to date awareness of online safety matters and of the current school online safety policy and practices. - they have read, understood and signed the school Staff Acceptable Use Policy (AUP). - they report any suspected misuse or problem to the Online Safety Co-ordinator or Headteacher for investigation. - digital communications with pupils (email/voice) does not happen and should be reported if it occurs. - online safety issues are embedded in all aspects of the curriculum and other school activities. - pupils follow the school Online Safety and Acceptable Use Policy and understand it, where appropriate. - they monitor IT activity in lessons, extra curricular and extended school activities. - they are aware of online safety issues related to the use of mobile phones, cameras and hand held devices and that they monitor their use and implement current school policies with regard to these devices. - in lessons where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use.
+- they have an up to date awareness of online safety matters and of the current school online safety policy and practices. - they have read, understood and signed the school Staff Acceptable Use Policy (AUP). - they report any suspected misuse or problem to the Online Safety Lead or Headteacher for investigation. - all digital communications with pupils and parents/carers should be on a professional level and only carried out using official school systems. - online safety issues are embedded in all aspects of the curriculum and other school activities. - pupils understand and follow the school Online Safety and Acceptable Use Policy, where appropriate. - they monitor IT activity in lessons. - they monitor the use of digital technologies, mobile devices, cameras, etc in lessons and other school activities and implement current policies with regard to these devices. - in lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches.